sourcegraph/handbook/content/direction/code-graph/code-insights/index.md

 **What this looks like:**

 - We don't build features that would primarily be used for evaluating individuals' performance
-- We won't market or sell code insights as a performance management tool
+- We won't market or sell code insights as a performance management tool for your team members: it's for looking at the bigger picture, not measuring people

 **What this does _not_ look like:**